wavemaker/docs/learn/how-tos/validations-using-crudListeners.md

     }
  ```
-- Drag and drop a datatable widget and bind it to the User CRUD variable.
-We will now try to insert a new record with the already existing username 'admin', and after submitting the record we can see that the error 'Username not available' is thrown back.
+## Create a Data Table

+1. Drag and drop a Data Table widget.
+2. Bind the Data Table to the User CRUD variable.
+3. Insert a new record with an existing username For example, `admin`, and submit.
+    - Once submitting the record, see that an error is shown "`Username not available`", see the image below.

  ![/learn/assets/validations-crudlisteners/errorMsg.png](/learn/assets/validations-crudlisteners/errorMsg.png)